 If desired, records can be delivered either in batches or all at once following the conclusion of a project.
 While work will be invoiced regularly, the frequency that your library receives batches of records and materials back is largely up to you.

-The following list, divided by language group, covers all of our primary cataloging language proficiencies.
+The following list covers all of our primary cataloging language proficiencies.
 Not seeing what you need?
 Contact Us and we’ll see if we can track down another option for you.

 English